"Neurofibromatosis Type 1" – What Is It?

 What Is Known About the Development of "Neurofibromatosis Type 1"?

 At around 1 in 3000 people, NF1 is the most common neurofibromatosis.
 Around half of the diseases are inherited and passed on from parents to their children; the inheritance is autosomal dominant.
 However, there is no good genotype-phenotype correlation with almost complete penetrance – the disease certainly appears clinically.
 This means that the manifestation of the disease can be very different, even within a family with the same mutation.
 It is, therefore, impossible to predict the disease’s severity.
-A spontaneous or new mutation causes the other half of the disease, called a de novo mutation.
+A spontaneous or new pathogenic variant causes the other half of the disease, called a de novo mutation.

 There is also segmental NF1, which means the disease is limited to a particular body area, e.g., a leg.
 This is also referred to as a mosaic form of NF1.
-The mutation does not affect all but only some of the body cells, so there are healthy and affected cells side by side.
+The pathogenic variant does not affect all but only some of the body cells, so there are healthy and affected cells side by side.

 Genetic testing is possible in principle and is recommended to confirm the diagnosis, especially in children who only present with typical skin changes.
-The mutation can be found in 95% of cases if the diagnosis is clinically confirmed.
+The pathogenic variant can be found in 95% of cases if the diagnosis is clinically confirmed.
 If this is not the case, further genetic testing for the presence of an NF1-like disease is recommended.

 Is There Any Form of Treatment Available?